National Trust closes stately homes but keeps parks open

 MORE - Campaign launched to support our communities

-But the charity said it will keep as many of its gardens and parklands open free of charge to encourage people to enjoy open space during the period of social distancing.
+But the charity said it will keep as many of its parklands open free of charge to encourage people to enjoy open space during the period of social distancing.

 Hilary McGrady, the trust’s director general, said: “The National Trust was founded 125 years ago for the benefit of the entire nation.
 We want to honour our mission – to enable people and nature to thrive.